Rules and Regulations

 General Information

-- The last 3 and 1 kilometres on all stages will be indicated by a 3km and 1km sign respectively positioned on the left hand side of the road.
+2. The last 3 and 1 kilometres on all stages will be indicated by a 3km and 1km sign respectively positioned on the left-hand side of the road.

-- Riders, other than classification jersey recipients, must wear their team kit, as approved prior to starting Rás na mBan, during all stages including stage 5, individual time trial (subject to Article 8 above).
+1. Riders, other than classification jersey wearers or those entitled to wear a champions jersey, must wear their team kit, as approved prior to starting Rás na mBan, during all stages including stage 5, individual time trial (subject to Article 8 above).

 Special Race Regulations

-a) A maximum of one vehicle may follow each complete team in the race cavalcade.
-Only complete teams (three or more riders) can have a team car in the cavalcade.
+1. A maximum of one vehicle may follow each complete team in the race cavalcade.
+Only complete teams (who started Stage 1 with three or more riders) can have a team car in the cavalcade.

 The standard control flags to be used throughout the race are:

-a) Rás na mBan fuschia flag for the ceremonial start of each stage
+1. Rás na mBan magenta flag for the ceremonial start of each stage

-d) Rás na mBan red flag to denote danger
+1. Rás na mBan red flag to denote danger.

-e) Rás na mBan orange and white chequered flag to denote neutral zone
+1. Rás na mBan orange and white chequered flag to denote neutral zone.